EliTotah/AP2_SpeakEasy/README.md

 * [Getting Started](#Getting-Started)

 # Chat App - SpeakEasy
-This project is a web UI for a chat site.
+This project is a Android App for a chat site.
 It allows users to register, log in, and chat with other users on the platform.
 The project includes three screens: a registration screen, a login screen, and a chat screen.

 # Login Screen
-The login screen is the main page of the website.
+The login screen is the main page of the app.
 Users can enter their username and password to log in or click a link to go to the registration screen.
 If the user enters the correct credentials, they will be taken to the chat screen.
 If the user enters incorrect credentials, they will see an error message.

 Screenshot: